michalk1924/cardsServer/README.md

 # CardsServer
 This is the **server-side** application for managing cards, designed for use as sticky notes rather than for gaming purposes.
-The server handles backend logic, manages data, and provides APIs for the **client-side** application.
+The server handles backend logic, manages data, and provides APIs for the **client-side** application (https://github.com/michalk1924/cardsClient).

 ### Features
 - API for managing cards.